Superconformal Monodromy Defects in $\mathcal{N}$=4 SYM and LS theory: General setup

-For the case of $\mathcal{N}=4$ SYM boundary, we will see that the BPS equations fix the source for the $U(1)$ R-symmetry, $g\mu_R\equiv g\mu_1+g\mu_2+g\mu_3$, with $g\mu_R=-2s-n\kappa$ where $s$ is a constant appearing in the phase of the Killing spinor and $\kappa=\pm1$ is a sign specifying the chirality of the preserved supersymmetry. {We will see that there are two branches of solutions, one with $s=-\kappa/2$ which exists for all $0<n$ and a second branch with $s=+\kappa/2$, which can exist only for $0<n<\frac{1}{2}$.
-The branch with $s=-\kappa/2$ is of more interest since it includes the possibility that there is no conical singularity, $n=1$, in which case the supersymmetry condition is the vanishing of the R-symmetry monodromy, $g\mu_R=0$. }
+For the case of $\mathcal{N}=4$ SYM boundary, we will see that the BPS equations fix the source for the $U(1)$ R-symmetry, $g\mu_R\equiv g\mu_1+g\mu_2+g\mu_3$, with $g\mu_R=-2s-n\kappa$ where $s$ is a constant appearing in the phase of the Killing spinor and $\kappa=\pm1$ is a sign specifying the chirality of the preserved supersymmetry. {We will see that there are two branches of solutions, one with $s=-\kappa/2$ which exists for all $0<n$ and a second branch with $s=+\kappa/2$, which can exist, at most, only for $0<n<\frac{1}{2}$.
+The branch with $s=-\kappa/2$ is of more interest and we will refer to it as the ``main branch", since it includes the possibility that there is no conical singularity, $n=1$, in which case the supersymmetry condition is the vanishing of the R-symmetry monodromy, $g\mu_R=0$. }

 For $\mathcal{N}=4$ SYM boundary, we will consider solutions of the STU model with $\varphi=0$ in section \ref{sectstu}.
-These solutions, which are known explicitly, preserve $U(1)^3$ symmetry and, with $g\mu_R=-2s-n\kappa$, are specified by two independent sources.
+These solutions, which are known explicitly\footnote{We have presented the minimal gauged supergravity solutions in appendix \ref{mingsugrasols} where, in particular, we discuss the two branches of solutions in this setting.}, preserve $U(1)^3$ symmetry and, with $g\mu_R=-2s-n\kappa$, are specified by two independent sources.
 Before considering the STU solutions, though, we will focus on solutions with $\varphi\ne0$ which necessarily break one of the $U(1)^3$ symmetries in the bulk.
 For the case of the $\mathcal{N}=4$ SYM boundary, we will find that the source associated with the broken $U(1)$, $g\mu_B \equiv g\mu_1 + g\mu_2 - g\mu_3$, is non-zero and for the BPS solutions we must have $g\mu_B = -n\kappa $.
 It will also be interesting to consider the limit of these solutions as $\varphi\to 0$.
 This gives rise to a restricted subclass of the analytic STU defect solutions (which have $\varphi=0$ identically), where we impose a restriction on the source $g\mu_B =-n\kappa $ for the associated $U(1)$ current, which is no longer broken, by hand.
 We thus call these limiting STU solutions, arising from $\varphi\to 0$, \emph{restricted STU solutions}.
 We will also be interested in STU solutions with, instead, $g\mu_B=0$ set by hand, as these are associated with RG flows from defects in $\mathcal{N}=4$ SYM theory to defects in the LS theory.

 With $\mathcal{N}=4$ SYM boundary, we can allow sources $\alpha_s,\beta_s$ for the $\Delta=2$ boson mass operators, as well as a source $\varphi_s$ for the $\Delta=3$ fermion mass operator, but the BPS equations imply that $\beta_s=0$ and $\alpha_s=\tfrac{2}{3}\varphi_s^2$.
 More precisely, these mass sources are constants in the Weyl frame with $AdS_3\times S^1$ boundary, the frame we will mostly work with, but in the Weyl frame with flat boundary, these sources have the spatially dependent form $\alpha_s/\rho^2$ and $\varphi_s/\rho$ (in the $\bar\theta=0$ gauge), consistent with still preserving the superconformal symmetry of the defect.
 Notice, in particular, that they are singular at the location of the defect.